-NOTE: Years 7 to 10 students may wear the sports uniform on Wednesday.
-Only Year 11 participating in Sport are permitted to wear the Sport uniform on Wednesday.
+Please note: Years 7 to 10 students may wear the sports uniform on Wednesday.

 Appropriate shoes for PDHPE and Wednesday Sport

 Any sports shoe that supports the foot and ankle during physical activity.
 Common acceptable joggers include Asics, Sketchers, Nike.
 These can vary in colour.